SO YOU WANNA JOIN THE COLLECTIVE?

 Answers provided by our founder, Safa Bee

 You may also earn 10% of any services fees paid by clients you've referred into the Collective, whether or not you are actually performing work for that client.
-For example, a copywriter could refer in a graphic design project, and make an extra $6.50 an hour for work they aren't even touching.
-Now imagine that same copywriter refers three more projects to Bijou.
-At that point, her passive compensation from business referrals will exceed her compensation for the work she is actively performing.
+For example, a copywriter could refer in a graphic design project, and make extra income for work they aren't even touching.
+Now imagine that same copywriter refers several more projects to Bijou.
+At a certain point, her passive compensation from business referrals will exceed her compensation for the work she is actively performing.

 It's your choice whether you want to occasionally earn fees through references that come up in casual conversation, or whether you want to actively pursue business development as an additional revenue stream using the strategies and tools we will provide you with.